When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 Scrambles on Sneeuberg

 The next part of the hike is much more difficult than the first part and involves a lot of scrambling.
 We had a short break and left our backpack below a big boulder for the second stage of this hike.
 There are a number of ways to the top and we didn’t go exactly the same way down.
 Look out for cairns and faint paths.

-The way down was as much fun as the way up, and after numerous scrambles we were back to where we left our bag.
-A well deserved lunch was waiting for us.
+The way down was as much fun as the way up, and after numerous scrambles, we were back where we left our bag.
+A well-deserved lunch was waiting for us.

 We returned the way we came, back to the Sneeuberg hut.

 This was not the first time we camped near the Sneeuberg hut.
 The previous time on our 4 day Cederberg circuit we camped a little away from the hut in between the rock formations, as other hikers were staying in the hut.
 This time the hut was free and we camped right next to it on a nice flat sandy stretch.
 You can’t see the hut from there though as it is nicely camouflaged by the big boulders.